GrinonBarrett/Taksidos/To Do.md

 **W**arrior  (Full blown fighter)

 Non-Canon Classes, Done:
-**I**nvoker?
-(Akin to how d2 handled summoning for Druid and Necromancer, a support class that brings their battle buddies)
+**I**nvoker  (Akin to how d2 handled summoning for Druid and Necromancer, a support class that brings their battle buddies.
+Good for solo adventures.
+Potentially able to break the game and bog down combat.)
 **J**ester  (a sort of buff and debuff support role that can use skills in new ways)

 ###### Non-Canon classes are intended to be fully fleshed out and balanced classes, but many will not want them in their campaigns.